karoly-varasdi/de-wiktionary-parser/README.md

 If you only need the dictionaries as we generated them from the .xml source ([the 1 June 2018 dump from Wiktionary](https://dumps.wikimedia.org/dewiktionary/20180601/dewiktionary-20180601-pages-meta-current.xml.bz2)), *you do not need to install the present Python package*: just use the dictionary you need from the **[data](./data/)** folder.
 (See [README](./data/README.md) under the **data** folder for a description of the dictionaries in it.)

 However, if you want to generate your own versions, or want to extend the script, or experiment with it on your own, you will need to install it.
-We have packed everything you need into a file named `dewiktionaryparser-0.1.tar.gz` which you should be able to easily and automatically install on any computer with Python 3 installed (see the [section on installation](#installation)).
+We have packed everything you need into a .tar.gz file named, which you should be able to easily and automatically install on any computer with Python 3 installed (see the [section on installation](#installation)).

+For a detailed documentation, please refer to the following files in the *[docs](./docs/)* folder:
+1. [The **help_dictionaries.md** documentation file](./docs/help_dictionaries.md) describes the dictionaries and their features.
+2. [The **help_python_modules.md** documentation file](./docs/help_python_modules.md) describes the use of the Python modules.

 ## <a name="dictionary-types"></a>Dictionary types
-We have defined three classes, corresponding to three different, though related dictionary types:
+We have defined dictionary subclasses, corresponding to different, though related dictionary types:
+1. Noun-related dictionaries:
     1. `GermanNounEntriesDict`: the instances of this class are dictionaries the entries of which contain grammatical (in particular, usage-related and morphological) information about the German nouns in the German wiktionary
-2. `GermanNounEntriesTranslationDict`: the instances of this class are dictionaries the entries of which contain (for the time being, only English) translations of the entries of a `GermanNounEntriesDict` (if such translations exist in the German wiktionary)
+    2. `GermanNounTranslationDict`: the instances of this class are dictionaries the entries of which contain (for the time being, only English) translations of the entries of a `GermanNounEntriesDict` (if such translations exist in the German wiktionary)

+2. Adjective-related dictionaries:
+    1. `GermanAdjEntriesDict`: the instances of this class are dictionaries the entries of which contain grammatical (primarily degree of comparison) information about the German adjectives in the German wiktionary
+    2. `GermanAdjTranslationDict`: the instances of this class are dictionaries the entries of which contain (for the time being, only English) translations of the entries of a `GermanAdjEntriesDict` (if such translations exist in the German wiktionary)

-3. `WordEntriesDict`: the superclass of the two classes above
+3. `WordEntriesDict`: the superclass of the classes above

-`GermanNounEntriesDict` and `GermanNounEntriesTranslationDict` dictionaries are generated by a parser script that parses the German Wiktionary xml pages into these two kinds of dictionary.
+The dictionaries are generated by a parser script that parses the German Wiktionary xml pages into two kinds of dictionary: a *grammatical* or a *translation* dictionary.
 The result of the parsing phase can then be exported (saved) in the popular JSON format.
-Beside generating and storing the dictionaries, there are methods and functions that manipulate, search, or display these dictionaries (see the sections below).
+Beside generating and storing the dictionaries, there are methods and functions that manipulate, search, or display these dictionaries.
+(For details )

 ## <a name="dictionary-structure"></a>Dictionary structure

-This section offers a quick overview of the structure of the two main dictionary types `GermanNounEntriesDict` and `GermanNounTranslationDict`.
-For a more detailed description of the dictionaries and the features employed, please refer to [the *help_dictionaries.md* documentation file on dictionaries](
-./docs/help_dictionaries.md) in the *docs* folder.
+This section offers a quick overview of the structure of the main dictionary types.
+For a more detailed description of the dictionaries and the features employed, please refer to [the *help_dictionaries.md* documentation file on dictionaries](./docs/help_dictionaries.md) in the *docs* folder.

 ### <a name="dictionary-GermanNounEntriesDict"></a>The basic structure of a `GermanNounEntriesDict` dictionary
 ```